-We’ve chosen stories about some of our favourite mothers and grandmothers either to read and enjoy or to give as presents.
+We’ve chosen stories about some of our favourite mothers and grandmothers either to read and enjoy or to give as presents on Mothers Day.
 We’d love to hear who your favourite picture book mothers and grandmothers are too!

 My Mummy and Me is a beautiful board book to share with babies and toddlers.
 The little mouse loves his / her mummy and describes all the things that s/he likes doing with her and how much s/he loves her.